gletort/Oocytor/README.md

 For this, copy the `models` folder in the main Fiji directory (or insert it in the `models` folder of Fiji if it exists already).
 Oocytor uses other Fiji plugins which you may have to install if they are not already installed.
 See the following section.

+You can also download the source code and compile it directly.
+As a lot of Fiji plugins, it is organized as a `Maven` project.

 ### Dependencies
 Oocytor uses the following Fiji plugins:
 * [CSBDeep_fiji](https://github.com/CSBDeep/CSBDeep_fiji#imagej-update-site "CSBDeep install"): this plugin is used in the segmentation part.
 To install it, add it in Fiji update sites (go to `Help>Update..`, clik on `Manage update sites`, look for `CSBDeep` and select it)